What is creativity? What makes creativity radical?

 To determine what radical creativity is, we should first define the core concept: creativity.

-Creativity scholars usually define creativity as the human ability to develop of something novel and useful (Stenberg and Lubart, 1999, Amabile, 2018).
-Diedrick et al. (2015) argue that the more novel an idea is, the more creative it is.
+Creativity scholars usually define creativity as the human ability to develop something novel and useful (Sternberg and Lubart, 1999, Amabile, 2018).
+Diedrich et al. (2015) argue that the more novel an idea is, the more creative it is.
 Some researchers also claim that the outcome of creativity must have a surprising (Simonton, 2012), authentic (Corazza, 2016), or aesthetic value (Kharkhurin, 2014).
 Each of these helps assess the level of creativity associated with performances in different areas of expertise and culture.

 Scientific investigations of creativity consider the combination of novelty (originality) and usefulness (appropriateness) essential for an idea, product or service to be creative (Runco & Jaeger, 2012).
 By this definition, ideas that are useful but familiar aren’t creative, and new ideas are evaluated based on how useful they are.